Resource created by M&S Company Archive.

 - Briggate is still one of the main shopping streets in Leeds - can you name any other famous shopping streets in city centres?
 Why do you think out-of-town shopping centres (such as The Trafford Centre and Bluewater) become popular in the 1980s and 1990s?

-- The 1951 photo shows people waiting for buses on Briggate, but it is now a pedestrianised area (see 1999 photo on link to Leodis website below).
+- The 1951 photo shows people waiting for buses on Briggate, but it is now a pedestrianised area (see 1999 photo on Leodis website - link in Resources section).
 Do any of your relatives remember similar streets before they were pedestrianised?
 What are the good and bad points of banning traffic from shopping areas?

 - Make a list of all the advantages and disadvantages that you can think of for both out-of-town shopping centres and city centre shopping areas.